 Now it is time for another change.
 In 2015, Rik Llewellyn handed the site off to Brett Meyer, owner of 3River Development, LLC and an avid freshwater kayak fisherman in the midwest.
 Brett looks forward to both growing the Paddle-Fishing.com community, as well as not screwing up what Jay, John, Erick, Todd, and Rik have already accomplished.
 Onward!

 In a forever changing world, the site has changed hands once again.
 The site has been moved over to the hands of Daryl McAvoy, owner of WoodGrain Webdesign.
-Daryl is a fisherman from the NorthEast and has been Kayak fishing for the past 6 years.
+Daryl is a fisherman from the NorthEast and has been Kayak fishing for many years.
 A past VP of a local Kayak fishing club and Forum Admin the Paddle-Fishing.com torch will continue to burn bright.